jordanistan/iamjordanrobison/README.md

 #
 #
 # The goal to this application is watch new job leads.
-# By doing this Job hunter collects data from your resume and from the website  # it creates.
-The data is then sent to a KANA board where I will have a
+# By doing this Job hunter collects data from your resume and from the website
-# Dashboard tagging that data.
+# The data is then sent to a Dashboard tagging that data.
 This will display Companies that have spent any
 # interest in reviewing my Resume or website.
 #
 # #